Evolution of a synchronous planet-moon pair due to solar tides. Demise of the synchronous moon that initiated Mars' triaxiality. A possible link to tidalites in Vastitas Borealis and Gale Crater: Evolution of Mars' rotation after Nerio's demise

-While the above integral covers the entire interval from Nerio's demise to the present, the overwhelming contribution to the spin change $\Delta\Omega$ occurred over the period $\Delta t$ spanning Nerio's demise to the ocean's disappearance.
+While the above integral covers the entire interval from Nerio's demise to the present time, the overwhelming contribution to the spin change $\Delta\Omega$ occurred over the period $\Delta t$ spanning from Nerio's demise to the ocean's disappearance.

-The main phase of the Martian palaeo-ocean lasted over the Noachian period, 4.1 - 3.7 Byr ago \citep{Clifford}.
-Recent studies, however, offer evidence in favour of the ocean remaining stable until the end of the Hesperian period, 3 Byr ago \citep{Schmidt}.
-Thus the ocean existed for about $1.1$~Gyr.
-As we found in Section \ref{palaeo}, Nerio may still have stayed synchronous over a fraction of Gyr.
-So the time overlap $\Delta t$ of Nerio's existence and the ocean's presence was slightly shorter than $1.1$ Gyr.
-We therefore shall set \ba \Delta t\,\simeq\,1~\mbox{Gyr}\;\,. \ea